 His theatrical experience allows her to be actress reciting in symphonic works as Psyche by César Franck and "Peer Gynt" by Grieg in a concert version conducted by Kurt Masur with the Orchestra National de France and the London Philharmonic Orchestra .

 In collaboration with Enrico Bagnoli, she staged several musical theater creations include: "Songbooks" and John Cage's "Song of darkness", a show built from songs by Hanns Eisler and Bertolt Brecht.
 "Babar" by Poulenc, with Leonardo da Vinci Orchestra conducted by Oswald Sallaberger.
 With the same collaborators, she also designs a staging of "L’enfant et les sortilèges" by Maurice Ravel.
-Ismene (2008) and Phèdre (2013)
+Ismene (2008) and Phèdre (2013),Ajax (2015), I was looking at the cieling and then I saw the sky (2018)

 For her, George Aperghis composed in 2004 "Dark Side", created in Athens with the Ensemble Intercontemporain.
 After this, they decide to work together again on "Ismene" poem by Yannis Ritsos, transformed into an opera for solo voice and created in autumn 2008. this performance won in 2009 the Belgian critics Award and it is performed in several international festivals as Musica in Strasbourg, GMEM in Marseille, Vie in Modena and Festival d’Automne in Paris.